react-voodoo/react-voodoo/readme.md

 ## Note

-If you're searching production ready additive animation engine see [react-spring](https://github.com/react-spring/react-spring)
+If you're searching production ready animation engine that can do some additive tween see [react-spring](https://github.com/react-spring/react-spring)<br>
-This is not really optimized beta with big garbage collects.
+react-voodoo seems simpler & have cool features but is not really optimized, have big garbage collects & may have bugs.

 ## Basics